Expert Insight

 How providers can prepare for these proposed rules

-Reimbursement shifts, dual conversion factors, and site-neutral payments will all impact providers' revenue and margin.
+Reimbursement shifts, dual conversion factors, and site-neutral payments will impact providers' revenue and margin.

-Higher than expected MPFS unit cost increases could drive up claim expenses for Medicare Advantage plans.
-This could be challenging for Accountable Care Organizations, especially those that participate in alternative payment models (APM), since fewer APM-qualified providers are included in the benchmarks.
+Higher-than-expected PFS unit cost increases could hike claim expenses for Medicare Advantage plans.
+This could be challenging for Accountable Care Organizations, especially those participating in alternative payment models (APM), since fewer APM-qualified providers are included in the benchmarks.

 Prepare for site-of-service and APM shifts